GR8-ATA/Javascript-Test2/README.md

 # Javascript-Test2
-Another App collection to test github Knowledge
+Another App collection to test github Knowledge and JS